rootx90/Cyber-Security-Notes/01-CEH-notes/01-Module_Networking-concepts/01_lecture-M1.md

 - there are many types of Networks but those are sub-types of these 3 & those are not useful to know cuz u'll feel confusion but these 3 are imp

-### What is LAN network ?
+### What is LAN network
 - it's a small network
 - Eg : a router (is a medium to connect) is connected with 4-5 devices & these devices are communicating each other like in ur home
 - LAN port & LAN cable are 2 different things
-- LAN network are 2 : wireless LAN network , wired LAN network ✔
+- 2 types of LAN network : wireless LAN network , wired LAN network

-### What is MAN network ?
+### What is MAN network
 - MAN is greater than LAN - in range wise
-- Eg : in MAN , more devices gets connected like 100-200 devices connected each other or connecting with different LAN networks  each other = a MAN network (means combining different LAN networks each other = a MAN network)
+- Eg : in MAN , more devices gets connected like 100-200 devices connected each other or connecting with different <br>LAN networks each other = a MAN network (means combining different LAN networks each other = a MAN network)
 	- Pic 1 : <br> <img src="../notes-pics/01-Module/01_lecture/01_lecture-0-M1.jpg" alt="Pic 1" width="400"/>
 	- Pic 2: <br> <img src="../notes-pics/01-Module/01_lecture/01_lecture-1-M1.jpg" alt="Pic 1" width="800"/>
-- it has bigger range than LAN network
+- it has bigger network range than LAN network

-### What is WAN network ?
+### What is WAN network
-- Eg : each countries are connected with internet i.e WWW , so we're able to access google server (which means might be it's server on USA)
+- Eg : each countries are connected with internet i.e WWW , <br>so we're able to access google server (which means might be it's server on USA)
 - in WAN , unlimited devices can be connected
 - Eg of WAN network : global internet or WWW

-### What is IP address ?
+### What is IP address
 - IP - Internet Protocol Address
 - it's a unique address
 - this is a basic identify used in networking